alighaffari3000/n8n-automated-install/README.md

 ## Important Notes
 *   This script assumes you have not run n8n before to generate an error that will mess up the set up.
 If you think you might have already setup Nginx, Please run this command to delete any pre existing images ```docker stop n8n; docker rm n8n```
-*   Nginx Proxy Manager is already installed and configured to properly reroute everything.
+*   The script is intended to install both Nginx Proxy Manager AND n8n on the server.

+    After it's done set up is required.
+If it isn't correctly installed please review and modify the ports in the install and docker-compose steps.
+    It's intended that `hostname -I` works by default please make sure that it does.

 ## Contributing